 What the Reviews Say

 Feedback from past travelers is overwhelmingly positive.
-Many praise the knowledgeable guides, especially those who shared stories about the wineries and the region.
+Many praise the guides, especially those who shared stories about the wineries and the region.
 Meredith, for example, received compliments for her warmth and expertise, and other guides like Annie and Erin are also highly praised for their friendly, informative approach.

 Wine quality varies but generally meets expectations for Auckland’s wine scene.
 Several reviews mention discovering new favorites, with some dipping into port or exploring different varietals.
 The small-group format clearly helps with personalized tastings and more engaging conversations, as noted by visitors who appreciated the less hurried pace.